naomi-henderson/cmip6collect/README.md

 # The Pangeo CMIP6 Google Cloud Data - New Requests

-This `project` repository (not a proper `package`) is work-in-progress for developing methods to handle new data requests automatically - at least as much as possible.
+This `project` repository (not a proper `package` yet) is work-in-progress for developing methods to handle new data requests automatically - at least as much as possible.
 I am also trying to make a first attempt at setting up a system to crowd-source the data problems/issues and solutions.

 I am just starting to use the 'First Pass' notebook, `nb1-HandleDataRequest.ipynb` for responding to post-Hackathon requests.
 It seems to be operational and I welcome data requests at this point to test it out.